tarungatla/QuickBid/README.md

 ## Tools and Technologies🚀

 ### **Frontend**
-- React.js
+- React.js: For building a dynamic user interface.
-- Tailwind CSS
+- Tailwind CSS: For responsive and modern styling.
+- Redux: For effective state management.
+- React Router: For handling navigation between views.
+- Axios: For making HTTP requests to the backend.

 ### **Backend**
+- Node.js: Server-side runtime for building scalable applications.
-- Node.js
+- MongoDB: NoSQL database.
-- MongoDB (Database)
-- Mongoose (ODM)
+- Mongoose: ODM for interacting with MongoDB.
-- Cron Jobs (for Auction and Payment Management)
+- Cron Jobs: For automated auction and payment management.
-- JWT (Authentication)
-- Cloudinary (File Storage)
+- JWT: For secure authentication.
+- Cloudinary: For file storage.

 <br/>